-The Forest is the Therapist.
-The Guide Opens the Door.
+The Forest is The Therapist.
+The Guide Opens The Door."

-The Forest Bathing Experience There are many ways to be in nature and forest bathing is much more than simply spending time in the woods.
+The Forest Therapy Experience There are many ways to be in nature and forest bathing is much more than simply spending time in the woods.
 During a forest bathing experience, your guide facilitates you in letting go of stress, slowing down and awakening your senses while helping you become present and deeply connected with nature.
 An essential part of forest bathing is taking part in a series of facilitated "invitations".
 The invitations help open your doors of perception as you experience the forest directly through hearing, seeing, smelling, tasting and touching, allowing for deep sensory connection.
 The ability to simply notice where we are and what we feel allows us to become fully present to ourselves and to witness the world around us with a new perspective.

-During a Forest Bathing walk, we slowly cover a distance of about a half mile in approximately two-three hours.
+During a forest therapy walk, we slowly cover a distance of about a half mile in approximately two-three hours.
 It is not a rigorous hike; there is no goal towards an end point and it is not a walk teaching plant and tree identification.
 It is a very unique way to connect with the natural world, slow down, unplug and open to exploring the forest through all your senses.
 Join me in the woods and discover this beautiful, healing, mindful, embodiment practice in nature.